-All that went away with CMS systems, which swept the market sometime in the early 2000’s, gradually bringing about the near-extinction of websites composed in pure HTML.
+All that went away with CMS systems, which swept the web starting in the early 2000’s, gradually bringing about the near-extinction of websites composed in pure HTML.
 A CMS had a “rendering engine” which generated “rendered arrays” in response to an HTTP Page Request.
 Each HTTP request was routed by the CMS to the database to check which templates and content were associated with a particular URL.
-A page building routine would then plug the content into the appropriate page templates, run some functions to see if anything else was needed, and finally insert the appropriate HTML tags so the browser could read the page.
+A page building routine would then plug the content into the appropriate page templates, run some functions to see if anything else was needed, and finally "render" the page into the appropriate HTML tags that browsers could read.

 For a website with 1,000’s of pages and a hierarchy of user types, CMS’s made perfect sense.
 For websites with less than 10 or 20 pages and one or two administrators, not so much.
 Yet millions of websites switched to CMS’s.
-It was hands-down easier for non-technical people to enter content compared with raw HTML sites or even content authoring packages such as Dreamweaver.
+True, it was hands-down easier for non-technical people to enter content compared with constructing raw HTML pages or even using authoring packages such as Dreamweaver.
 Plus, Wordpress and other CMS’s were “free” open-source software.
 What’s not to like?

 Also driving the push toward open-source CMS’s was the trend toward “dynamic” content.
 Pages that simply showed text and pictures were derisively called “brochureware.”
-Serious websites were supposed to have “dynamic” features that pulled in remote data, such as Google Maps, or weather information from Acuweather.
-In a dynamic site, users could be register and log in, be given access permissions, be trackable, and able to contribute content.
-CMS sites were quite capable of all this, since they could incorporate algorithms in the PHP code.
-Pages could be customized based on the user's individual cookies.
-Adding a site-wide search tool or email functionality became a relatively easy task compare with an old HTML site.
-The world of CMS’s had arrived in a big way and it seemed there was no going back.
+Serious websites were supposed to have “dynamic” features that pulled in remote data, such as Google Maps, or weather information from Accuweather.
+A dynamic site allowed users to register and log in, contribute content, and be tracked.
+CMS sites were quite capable of all this.
+A vast library of modules developed by the user community became available, allowing you to download hundreds or thousands of standard tools such as an email handler, calendar, scheduler, traffic monitor, etc. The world of CMS’s had arrived in a big way and there was no going back.

 However, this new world of easy features and free open source software came at a price.
 When web developers encountered problems, sometimes severe problems, they simply had to bite the bullet and work long hours to fix it.
-There was always a solution if you had enough time and resources, often an entire team of programmers or hours of time to research and test.
-There was no getting around the fact that CMS sites required a lot of expertise.
-Sure, there were plenty of free or low-cost modules and widgets produced by the user community, though they did not always work as intended, and were poorly documented.
-Developing an open-source CMS’s was wide-open territory, supported by a community of enthusiastic users and volunteers who had lots of meetups and conferences all over the world.
-In contrast, the world of Microsoft Dot Net was far less friendly and community based, for example, but you could always pay for technical support for specific answers, which was not as easily done in the open source world.
-On the other hand, open source had a cool factor that Microsoft, Oracle, or IBM did not.
+There was always a solution, as long you had a team of programmers or hours of time to research and test.
+There was no getting around the fact that CMS sites required a lot of coding expertise.
+Sure, there were plenty of free modules, but they often took a long time to set up, did not always work as intended, and were poorly documented.
+Developing an open-source CMS website was wide-open territory, supported by a community of enthusiastic users and volunteers who had lots of meetups and conferences all over the world.
+In contrast, the world of Microsoft Dot Net was far less community based, for example, but you could always pay for technical support for specific answers, which was not as easily done in the open source world.
+On the other hand, open source had a cool factor that Microsoft, Oracle, and IBM did not.
 Think Sharepoint.
 Not cool.
 (I've never attended a Sharepoint conference, or heard of one, for example.)

-Who knows what evil, sick minds created these bots.
-Just know they exist and want to destroy your site.
-If the bots successfully breach your kingdom, you needed to have your backup ready to restore.
+If bots successfully breach your kingdom, you needed to have your backup ready to restore.
 And restoring the backup requires a fair bit of careful planning, since you don’t just copy a CMS site from one folder to another.
 You have to make sure the database is synced to the site, the base URL is properly set, and that all folders have the correct permissions to prevent any tampering from the outside.
 You also have to make sure the CMS engine can write to the folders it needs to.
-There are literally thousands of conditions that need to be right, and no single support system can offer a neatly organized guide.
+There are literally thousands of conditions that need to be correct, and no single support system can offer a neatly organized guide.
 This may be the bread and butter of web developers, but an expensive burden on website owners.
 Think federal government.

 Enter the “flat-file” CMS.
 No database required!
 Yet these sites offer many of the advantages of CMS’s.
 There are at least a dozen of these platforms available in 2018, most of them open source.
-My experience is limited to Grav, so that’s the one I’ll discuss.
+My experience is limited to Grav, so that’s what I’ll discuss.